lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 (L2) MTU, fragmentation is then applied to the packet after header compression.

-Note that this document defines generic functionality and purposefully offers flexibility with regard to parameter settings and mechanism choices, that are expected to be made in other, technology-specific, documents.
+Note that this document defines generic functionality and purposefully offers flexibility with regard to parameter settings and mechanism choices, that are expected to be made in other, technology-specific, documents (e.g. {{I-D.zuniga-lpwan-schc-over-sigfox}}, {{I-D.petrov-lpwan-ipv6-schc-over-lorawan}}).

 # LPWAN Architecture {#LPWAN-Archi}